rodekruis/TYPHOONTRACK2GRIDPOINT/README.md

-R script that uses WILLOUGHBY et al. methedology to calculate windspeed at any gridpoint location in PAR from a typhoon track data.
+R script that uses WILLOUGHBY et al. methedology to calculate windspeed at any gridpoint location in the Phillipiness area of Responsiblity(PAR), based on a typhoon track data.
 The script include some codes from [stormwindmodel R package](https://CRAN.R-project.org/package=stormwindmodel) this package applies the same methedology to estimate windspeed at any grid location in the US.

 The script is available under the [GPL license](LICENSE)